DedUndead/GyroCube-Prototype/cube/README.md

 # GyroCube: Cube Architecture

-Documentation related to Cube device as a part of GyroCube environment.

 The prototype resides in a 3d printed open case in a shape of a cube with 2 sides missing.<br>
 The open case design was developed to quickly present the hardware organization and main components during the demo.<br>
 The presense of 4 solid black 4mm-wide plastic walls allows the cube to be stable on each side.<br>